readable111/Crop-Hero/README.md

      * Set Boot Option to Cold Boot
  8. Go to the Memory and Storage section
      * Increase the available RAM
+#### Error due to Different Number of Hooks Between Renders
+ 1. Find all return statements within an if-else block or a loop (called conditional returns)
+ 2. Find all instances of the useState() and useEffect() functions
+ 3. Move all instances of the useState() and useEffect() functions before any conditional returns